 Upon reaching my destination – a French pastry shop with delicious mille feuille, the frothiest coffees, traditional bistro style tables and authentic French waiters – I was elated, happy and just a bit overwhelmed with gratitude.
 I met my Scottish friend and thought – this is the world I love to live in.
 Within that short journey, I had interacted with the concierge at the Savoy, the happy Pakistani newsagent, a young British couple and a kindly Russian gent.
 The music of the night was made evident in every step of the process.

 Ten Lessons Learned from a 20 Minute Journey In London

 - People including strangers are innately kind;

-- We never have to go it alone;
+- We rarely have to go it alone;

 - It took a mini-United Nations to help me arrive at the destination;

 - I was willing to ask and to continue asking;

 - Course correcting was necessary along the way;

 - Memory helps: I recognized several junctions, theatres, landmarks and blocks;

 - I experienced mini-culture-shock: a dissonance between my memories, the current reality, and my relationship with the city;